VU-IVM/Github-README/README.md

 # VU-IVM-README

-Here we explain how you can 'connect' your repository to the VU-IVM page. \
+Here we explain how you can connect your repository to the VU-IVM page. \

 ## Option 1: Connect an existing local repository